Compass Education Level 1 ‘Practitioner’ Certification Workshop

 When: 9-10 March (Friday and Saturday) 8:00 am – 3:30 pm

 Who should attend: Teachers and leaders who want to integrate sustainability education, tackle complex global issues, and implement systems thinking into their everyday practice.
 It would also be of value to curriculum leaders and principals interested in understanding what the practical application of sustainability education looks like.

-For additional inquiries about payment, please contact email@example.com.
+For additional inquiries about registration and payment, please contact firstname.lastname@example.org.